seanhogge/active_translations/README.md

 ### Manual Attributes

 Sometimes you want to translate an attribute, but it's not something Google Translate or an LLM can handle on their own.
 For instance, at Talentronic, we have names of businesses that operate in airports.
 These names have trademarked names that might look like common words, but aren't.
-These names also have the airport included which can confuse the LLM or API mixed in with the business name.
+These names also have the airport included which can confuse the LLM or API when it's mixed in with the business name.

 So we need manual translation attributes: